Ann Arbor Art Fair

 With three separate, independently juried, yet linked fairs that are spread throughout the city, the mission of the logo was to represent each individual fair while still reading as a whole.

-My concept evolved from an event that took place while I was an art student at the University of Michigan.
+My concept for the Ann Arbor Art Fair logo evolved from an event that took place while I was an art student at the University of Michigan.
 Responding to a proposed 25% cut to the School of Art's budget, the students and faculty organized a coordinated pushback against the threat.
 Rather than resort to a noisy, chaotic demonstration, we instead adopted a "silent yet deadly" approach and staged a choreographed somber protest that visually illustrated the devastating impact the cut would have upon the school and the future of arts education.

 Ultimately, cuts were made to the budget, but they were not nearly as drastic as they might have been.
 For me, the experience was exhilarating as it was my very first protest.
-Creating a logo that incorporated this meaningful piece of history was my heartfelt way of honoring this vibrant, important arts community.
+Creating a logo that incorporated this meaningful piece of history was my heartfelt way of honoring this vibrant, important arts community and the school that taught me so much.

 Back to Top